Zilliqa/ZRC/zrcs/zrc-6.md

 3. ZRC-6 implements standardized token transfer with a single transition which can be called by a token owner, a spender, or an operator.

-4. ZRC-6 is compatible with ZRC-X since every callback name is prefixed with `ZRC6_`.
+4. ZRC-6 includes mutable fields for remote state read (`x <- & c.f`) and transitions that mutate the state of the contract.
+For simplicity, it is designed to use remote state read instead of transition callback to get data.

 5. ZRC-6 features pausable token transfers, minting, and burning because it is designed for failure.

 6. ZRC-6 features batch operations for minting and transfer such that only a single transaction is required.

-7. ZRC-6 features contract ownership transfer by making the contract owner mutable.
+7. ZRC-6 is compatible with ZRC-X since every callback name is prefixed with `ZRC6_`.

-8. ZRC-6 provides mutable fields for remote state read and only includes transitions that mutate states.
-To retrieve data, developers should use remote state read instead of transition callback.
+8. ZRC-6 features contract ownership transfer by making the contract owner mutable.

 ## III.
 Motivation